chalatz/100-days-of-code/log.md

 **Today's Progress**: Read about memoization and inheritance.

 **Thoughts:** The chapter about inheritance provided a solid theoritical base.
 I suppose the topic will make better sense once I start writing code for practical examples.

+### Day 6: October 8, Monday

+**Today's Progress**: Read about javascript's awful and bad parts.

+**Thoughts:** Godd to know what to avoid in javascript.
+The book also features arrays, regular expressions and methods.
+I believe regular expressions are outside of my goals for now.
+As for the other chapters, they act more like references, so I think I can skip them.
+Besides, when in need of an array functionality or method, I can always look it up at that time.
+So I am done with 'Javascript: the Good parts' for now.